2016 Irish general election: Government formation

 Enda Kenny immediately conceded that the outgoing coalition government of Fine Gael and Labour would be unable to continue.
 Fine Gael was 29 seats short of a majority, leading to speculation of a possibility of a grand coalition between Fine Gael and Fianna Fáil, of a minority government, or of another general election later in 2016.
 Talks to form a government got underway in March.

 On 29 April, after 63 days of negotiation and three failed votes for Taoiseach, Fine Gael and Fianna Fáil reached an agreement about a Fine Gael minority government.
 In the days following, Fine Gael negotiated a deal with Independent TDs on the formation of a minority coalition.
 Enda Kenny was re-elected Taoiseach on 6 May 2016.

+Seanad election

+The Dáil election was followed by the election to the 25th Seanad.